SlyCyberLab/slytech-blog/src/content/blog/identity-governance-portal.md

 The final phase turned the portal into something genuinely different: a governance system that explains itself.
 I added an AI Copilot powered by Claude that reads the snapshot and drift data and answers natural language questions about what it finds.

 The architecture uses an Azure Function as a proxy.
 The browser sends requests to the Function, the Function adds the API key from Azure App Settings and forwards to the Anthropic API, and the response comes back.
 The API key never touches the frontend.
-This is the production pattern for AI integrations.

 ![Azure Function deployment showing the copilot proxy function in Azure portal](/images/18-azure-function-deployment-complete.png)